aminelkl/bookStoreApp/README.md

 # Ecommerce Application 📚

 This is a fullstack web-based ecommerce application for a bookstore.
 The application allows customers to browse, search and purchase books.
-The project was built using ASP.NET 6.0, Microsoft Identity for user management, and Entity Framework for the database.
+The project was built using ASP.NET 6.0, Microsoft Identity for user management, and Entity Framework/SQLServer for the database.
 The frontend was designed using the Bootswatch theme and bootstrap.

 ## Libraries and Tools Used
 - [DataTables](https://datatables.net/) : displaying CRUD operations in a table